theodoragirgis/rebound/docs/addingparticles.md

 You can also use orbital parameters to initialize the particle object.
 === "C"
     In C, this is done by calling the `reb_tools_orbit_to_particle` function.
-Its arguments are gravitational constant, primary object, mass, semi-major axis, eccentricity, inclination, longitude of ascending node, argyment of pericenter, and true anomaly.
+Its arguments are gravitational constant, primary object, mass, semi-major axis, eccentricity, inclination, longitude of ascending node, argument of pericenter, and true anomaly.
     It returns an initialized particle object which you can then add to the simulation.
     ```c
     struct reb_simulation* r = reb_create_simulation();